rfvgyhn/schedule-one-mods/README.md

 * [Build]

 ## Available Mods
-* Deals Summary
+* **Deals Summary**

   Provides a summary of your active deals in the Journal app.
 Includes the totals of each product and packaging aggregates

   ![contract-aggregates-preview]

+* **Counteroffer Asking Price Buttons**

+  Adds buttons to add/subtract the asking price of the currently selected product in the counteroffer menu

+  ![counteroffer-buttons-preview]

 ## Install
 1. Download and setup [MelonLoader] by following the [instructions on the wiki].
 Do note that Schedule 1 is an Il2Cpp game.
 2. Download the [latest release]
-3. Extract the DLL from the zip
+3. Extract the DLLs from the zip
-4. Copy DLL into your `steamapps/common/Schedule I/Mods` folder
+4. Copy desired DLLs into your `steamapps/common/Schedule I/Mods` folder

 ## Build